 Homemade Whipped Body Butter Recipe

-- In a double boiler or glass bowl, combine all ingredients except essential oils.
+- In a double boiler or glass bowl, combine all the ingredients except for the essential oils.

-- Bring to medium heat and stir constantly until all ingredients are melted.
+- Heat over medium heat, stirring constantly until all ingredients are melted.

 - Use a hand mixer to whip for 10 minutes until fluffy.

 - Return to the fridge for 10-15 minutes to set.

 - Store in a glass jar with a lid and use as you would regular lotion or body butter.
 If your home is above 75°F, the body butter may soften and need to be kept in the fridge to maintain the whipped texture.

 - Keep for yourself, or give away!
 Enjoy!